 Fire restrictions do not mean a total ban on fire.
 Some liquid gas stoves and fires such as butane and propane gas stoves may be permissible as they are easy to put out and they do not burn out of control.

-When planning to go camping, be sure to check with the forest service or the fire department in your county about the types of fire that are permitted.
+When planning to go camping, be sure to check with the forest service or the fire department in your county about the types of fires that are permitted.

 - Pack roasted coffee beans as you may not get roasting options without a fire.
 You can also consider grinding the coffee if you do not have a portable hand grinder.
 If you find yourself at the campsite without a grinder but you have a blender on-site, you can follow our guide about grinding coffee in a food processor or blender.